A Comprehensive Survey on Vector Database: Storage and Retrieval Technique, Challenge: Search

 The advantage of spectral hashing is that it can perform well when the data points lie on a low-dimensional manifold embedded in a high-dimensional space.
 Spectral hashing search performance depends on roughly the same factors as local-sensitive hashing.
 There are also some challenges and extensions of spectral hashing, such as dealing with noisy and outlier data, choosing a good graph Laplacian for the data manifold, or using multiple hash functions to increase recall.

+\textbf{Spherical Hashing}.
+Spherical hashing is a binary encoding technique based on hyperspheres, designed for efficient ANNS.
+Unlike traditional hyperplane-based methods, it partitions the data space using hyperspheres, which define tighter and more compact regions through their centers and radii.
+Each spherical hashing function, as described by Heo~\cite{heo2012spherical}, is characterized by $( p_k \in \mathbb{R}^D)$ and a distance threshold $t_k \in \mathbb{R}^{+}$, as detailed below:

+where $d(\cdot,\cdot)$ is the Euclidean distance between two points in $D$-dimensional real space; however, alternative distance metrics, such as the Lp-norms, could also be employed in place of the Euclidean distance.
+The output of each spherical hashing function $h_{k}(x)$ determines if the point $x$ resides within the hypersphere that has $p_k$ as its center and $t_k$ as its radius.
+To improve similarity measurement, spherical hashing introduces the spherical Hamming distance, which accounts for the number of shared hyperspheres.
+The spherical Hamming distance is formulated as follows:

+where $\left|b_i \oplus b_j\right|$ represents the number of different bits (where the XOR operation results in 1) between two binary codes, $\left|b_i \wedge b_j\right|$ represents the number of common bits (where the AND operation results in 1) between the two binary codes.

+Compared to hyperplane-based hashing functions, spherical hashing can map more spatially coherent data points into binary codes.
+Moreover, in high-dimensional spaces, hyperspheres are more powerful than hyperplanes in defining closed regions, allowing more potential nearest neighbors to be captured within the binary code region of a query point.

-\textbf{Deep hashing} \cite{liu2016deep}.
+\textbf{Deep Hashing}~\cite{liu2016deep,luo2022survey}.
 It is a technique for finding the approximate nearest neighbors of a given vector in a large collection of vectors.
-It works by using a deep neural network to learn hash functions that transform the high-dimensional vectors into compact binary codes, and then using a hash table to store and retrieve the codes based on their similarity or distance.
-The hash functions are designed to preserve the semantic information of the vectors, meaning that similar vectors are more likely to have the same or similar codes than dissimilar vectors \cite{2072-4292/13/15/2924/htm}.
-Luo et al. \cite{luo2022survey} conduct a survey on deep hashing.
+It works by using a deep neural network to learn hash functions that transform high-dimensional vectors into compact binary codes, and then using a hash table to store and retrieve the codes based on their similarity or distance~\cite{luo2023survey}.
+The hash functions are designed to preserve the semantic information of the vectors, which means that similar vectors are more likely to have the same or similar codes than dissimilar vectors~\cite{noauthor_remote_nodate}.